In the past year, 82% of data breaches involved the human element, according to Verizon.

 These examples of incredibly costly employee-caused data breaches are varied.
 While some resulted from disgruntled employees' desire to sabotage their employer, others were as innocent as requests for technical support.

 Humans can be risky.
 However, security professionals can understand their own role in managing employee risks.
-By viewing device loss as inevitable, device encryption and monitoring can reduce the risk of losing data in a car or home break in.
-Similarly, smarter policies and guidance on seeking tech support, the transmission of data, and whaling risks can reduce your chances of innocent mistakes.
+By viewing device loss as inevitable, device encryption and monitoring can reduce the risk of losing data in a car or home break-in.
+Similarly, with the increase of remote workers since the pandemic, implementing smarter policies and guidance on seeking tech support, the transmission of data, and whaling risks can reduce your chances of innocent mistakes.

 By recognizing humans as a likely point of failure in security, those in IT can bring their policies, technical safeguards, and monitoring processes up to speed.